Things Cops Do That Are Illegal: What a Police Officer Can and Can not Do

 What Police Officers Can and Cannot Do

 There is a long list of things police officers can and can not do, but many on that list pertain to those moments that happen at a point of contact with law enforcement.
-Illegal searches or seizures are a hot subject that can easily lead to a situation of police brutality or police misconduct.
+Illegal searches or seizures are a hot subject that can easily lead to a situation of police brutality or police misconduct for any action done by a police officer that is illegal, inappropriate, or against police policies.

 Things Cops Do That Are Illegal and Police officers Activity: